Storage and SCSI

 details.

-T. Miller <Robin.Miller at netapp dot com>
+is written by Robin T. Miller <Robin.Miller at netapp dot com>

 fio

-This utility tests the performance of Linux/Unix block devices or file systems. fio is a tool that will spawn
+This utility tests the performance of Linux/Unix block devices or

-IO, linux aio, posix aio, and sg v3 IO (SG_IO and queued
+types of IO backends, such as regular syncIO, linux aio, posix aio, and sg v3 IO (SG_IO

 hdparm

 This utility gets and sets ATA drive parameters under Linux.
-Can also
+Can

-functionality with blktool (see above ).
+in functionality with blktool (see above

-Layer (SATL) allowing it to tunnel ATA commands.
+Translation Layer (SATL) allowing it to tunnel ATA commands.

 lsscsi

-This utility lists SCSI devices (or hosts) that have been detected in a
+This utility lists SCSI devices (or hosts) that have been detected

-linux 2.6 series kernel.
-It is a passive tools in the sense that it
+in a machine running a linux 2.6 series kernel.
+It is a passive

-"data mines" the linux sysfs file system rather than attempting to
+tools in the sense that it "data mines" the linux sysfs file system

-query devices.
+rather than attempting to query devices.
 See lsscsi .

 mapscsi